hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br><br>
 ### CEA-2034 (aka: Spinorama):

 The following set of data is populated via the 360-degree, 10° stepped, "spins" from vertical and horizontal planes.
 Thus, this is sometimes referred to as "Spinorama" data.
 Audioholics has a great writeup on what these data mean ([link here](https://www.audioholics.com/loudspeaker-design/understanding-loudspeaker-measurements)) and there is no sense in me trying to re-invent the wheel so I will reference you to them for further discussion.
 However, I will explain these curves lightly and provide my own spin on what they mean (pun totally intended).
 Sausalito Audio also has a good writeup on these curves [here](https://www.sausalitoaudio.com/wp-content/uploads/2018/07/Interpreting-Spinorama-Charts.pdf).
 Furthermore, you can find discussion in Dr. Floyd Toole's book "Sound Reproduction".
 [Here's my Amazon affiliate link](https://amzn.to/37tZN0A) if you want to purchase it and help me earn about 2% of the price.
+And, finally, [here](https://www.youtube.com/watch?v=zrpUDuUtxPM) is a great video of Dr. Toole discussing the use of measurements to quantify in-room performance.

 In short, the CEA-2034 graphic below takes all the response measurements (horizontal and vertical) and applies weighting and averaging to sub-sets and can help provide an (accurate) prediction of the response in a typical room.
 If there is a single set of data to use in your purchase decision, this is probably it.